-Munich Re, the sole shareholder of Munich Health Holding AG (MHH), with effect from 1 February, 2017 handed over the management responsibility for the primary health business over to ERGO Group (fully owned by Munich RE).
-The International Private Medical Insurance business (IPMI) of Globality is now steered together with the closely related travel insurance business of ERGO Reiseversicherung AG (ERV).
+Munich Re, the ultimate shareholder of the Company handed over the management responsibility and also the direct shareholding to ERGO Reiseversicherung AG (ERGO Travel Group, a subsidiary of Munich RE).
+The International Private Medical Insurance business (IPMI) of the Company is now steered together with the closely related travel insurance business of ERGO Reiseversicherung AG (ERV).